Each Path Has Its Difficulties

-- A death causes financial difficulty.
-Hospital bills, funeral expenses and loss of income can sometimes be offset by health insurance, life insurance and assistance from loved ones.
-With divorce, considerations like loss of income, an additional household, child support, alimony etc. create serious hardship.
+- Death causes financial difficulty.
+Hospital bills, funeral expenses, and loss of income can sometimes be offset by health insurance, life insurance, and assistance from loved ones.
+With a divorce, considerations like loss of income, an additional household, child support, alimony, etc. create serious hardship.

 Getting Help with Your Utah Divorce Case If you are looking into a divorce and have questions or need legal help, we’re here for you.
 We understand the struggles unique to a divorcing couple.
 As you go through this difficult time, a competent family law attorney can help ease you through the process as you create your new life.
 At CoilLaw, LLC, Salt Lake City Divorce attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.